decalage2/oletools/oletools/doc/olevba.md

-olevba is a script to parse OLE and OpenXML files such as MS Office documents (e.g. Word, Excel), to **detect VBA Macros**, extract their **source code** in clear text, and detect security-related patterns such as **auto-executable macros**, **suspicious VBA keywords** used by malware, and potential **IOCs** (IP addresses, URLs, executable filenames, etc).
+olevba is a script to parse OLE and OpenXML files such as MS Office documents (e.g. Word, Excel), to **detect VBA Macros**, extract their **source code** in clear text, and detect security-related patterns such as **auto-executable macros**, **suspicious VBA keywords** used by malware, anti-sandboxing and anti-virtualization techniques, and potential **IOCs** (IP addresses, URLs, executable filenames, etc).
 It also detects and decodes several common **obfuscation methods including Hex encoding, StrReverse, Base64, Dridex**, and extracts IOCs from decoded strings.

 It can be used either as a command-line tool, or as a python module from your own applications.